-HIST 458-(3-6) Topics in Law, Order, and Society This course explores the historical interrelationships of law, authority, and social ordering in several geographic contexts.
-The course may be repeated with permission of the instructor and Department Chair if the subject matter of the course differs substantially.
+HIST 458-3 Topics in Law, Order, and Society This course explores the historical interrelationships of law, authority, and social ordering in several geographic contexts.
+With permission of the Chair, this course may be repeated to a maximum of 6 credit hours if the material is substantially different.

-HIST 490-(3-6) Topics in Historiography This course examines particular themes in the history of history as a discipline.
+HIST 490-3 Topics in Historiography This course examines particular themes in the history of history as a discipline.
 Topics might include the study of a particular school of historical thought, different interpretations of a major historical event, noteworthy historical controversies or the work of a significant historian.
-This course may be repeated for a maximum of six credit hours with permission of the instructor and Department Chair (permission to be given only when the subject matter differs substantially).
+With permission of the Chair, this course may be repeated to a maximum of 6 credit hours if the material is substantially different.